 Whether you're studying for an exam, improving your accent to make things easier at work, or just starting to learn English, this free pronunciation chart is a powerful tool to boost your speaking skills.
 Practise vowels, diphthongs and consonants - and build your confidence in English communication today.

 For more practise spotting the crucial schwa sound in weak syllables, try my Stress Code game.
+Or take a look at my Pronunciation Power course - on offer for just £40 until the end of Apr-26.

 short vowels